spirithuntt/BloodDonation-Website/README.md

 # Moroccan Red Crescent Blood Donation Website

 Welcome to the Moroccan Red Crescent Blood Donation Website!
 Our platform aims to make blood donation easy .
-By joining our website, you can help save lives and make a difference in your community.
+By joining our website, you can help save lives and make a difference in your morocco.

 ![logo](https://user-images.githubusercontent.com/112879456/230036030-e6742057-1ae0-4e06-a066-48ae60927745.png)